 Glossary/definition cannot assume definitions, which is why it needs to be a “living definition”

-Strong desire to see race prioritized in the definition of Diversity for the purpose of the WG charger, primarily for the reasons discussed within the broader working group discussion; namely, the depth of harm and history of racism in the U.S. is so deep as to merit this priority and focus.
+Strong desire to see race prioritized in the definition of Diversity for the purpose of the WG charter, primarily for the reasons discussed within the broader working group discussion; namely, the depth of harm and history of racism in the U.S. is so deep as to merit this priority and focus.

 Diversity in race (and the obstacles to it) should be considered through a multi-lateral lens.
 Exclusion and isolation by race can occur in different ways between different racial groups.
 In CA, there are a large number of groups who identify by different racial identity.
-Hopefully, the WG can consider how these groups interact with each other
+Hopefully, the WG can consider how these groups interact with each other.

 What types of DEI efforts would this WG like to recommend to the CAEECC?